metabase/metabase/docs/permissions/data-sandboxes-draft.md

 You can think of a data sandbox as a permissions "container" that includes:

-- An edited version of a table in your database (for example, with some rows or columns removed).
+- The edited version of a table in your database (for example, with some rows or columns removed).
-- A [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.\*
+- The [group](../people-and-groups/managing.md#groups) of people who should see the edited version of the table instead of the original table, everywhere that the table is used in Metabase.\*

 You can define one data sandbox (that is, one permission set) for each table and group pairing in your Metabase.

-\* SQL questions are the main exception.
-See [Preventing data sandboxing permissions conflicts](#preventing-data-sandboxing-permissions-conflicts).

 ## Types of data sandboxes

 For each group and table pairing, you can choose between:

-- A [row-limiting data sandbox](#row-limiting-data-sandboxes) to hide rows from a table based on a user attribute.
+- A [row-limiting data sandbox](#row-limiting-data-sandboxes), to hide rows from a table based on a user attribute.
-- An [advanced data sandbox](#advanced-data-sandboxes) to display a custom query result in place of a table (user attribute-based filter is optional).
+- An [advanced data sandbox](#advanced-data-sandboxes), to display a custom query result in place of a table (the attribute-based filter is optional).

 ### Row-limiting data sandboxes